Understanding the Cost of Group Health Insurance for Small Businesses

 According to a 2021 report from a research provider, the Kaiser Family Foundation, the average cost of a health plan for employers was assessed.
 The data indicates that it costs a yearly amount of $16,253, which is around 3/4th of the annual premium, to provide healthcare coverage for a family.
 In terms of individual health insurance for employees, the average cost was found to be $6,440, constituting roughly 83% of the total premium cost.

 As per the latest 2021 report by KFF, employees pay $5,969 per annum for their family coverage, which is approximately 27% of the total premium.
-Similarly, for their own individual health coverage, employees pay $1,299, which is approximately 17% of the total premium.
+Similarly, for their own individual health coverage, staff members pay $1,299, which is approximately 17% of the total premium.
 The average annual deductible cost for the employee’s group coverage, covered through a subsidy, is typically taken through monthly payroll deduction from their salary, based on the firm’s findings.

 What is the Cost for Employers to Purchase Group Health Insurance Plans?